ravivamsi/ops/README.md

 ### Health Check Configuration

-Health checks are automatically performed every 5 minutes.
-You can modify the schedule in `HealthCheckService.java`.
+Health checks are automatically performed every 5 seconds.
+The system validates health check responses using the following criteria:

+1. **HTTP Status Code**: Must be exactly 200 OK
+2. **Response Content**: Must contain "healthy" status value in JSON response
+3. **Validation Logic**:
+   - Checks for "status", "health", or "state" fields containing "healthy"
+   - If no specific fields found, looks for "healthy" anywhere in response
+   - Only marks as HEALTHY if both 200 OK and "healthy" status are present

+You can modify the schedule in `HealthCheckService.java` by changing the `@Scheduled(fixedRate = 5000)` annotation.

 ## Development